mskilab-org/fishHook/README.md

 ## Note that the State of our FishHook Object is now "Scored"
-You can access the scoring information with scores.
-Or if you want to merge this with the origanl targets data you can use 'all'.
-This includes the p and q values assigned to each target.
+You can access the scoring information with the 'scores' variable.
+If you want to merge the scored data  with the origanl targets data, you can acess the 'all' variable.
+This data includes the p and q values assigned to each target.

 ```R